-We identified the Tom40 subunit of the TOM40 outer membrane translocase in data for C. porcatum, M. contortus and P. frontata, the Tom7 subunit for M. contortus and P. frontata, and the Tom22 subunit for M. contortus.
-We also detected a homologue of Imp1, the inner membrane peptidase used to process N-terminal mitochondrial targeting signals (MTS), for M. contortus.
+We identified the Tom40 subunit of the TOM40 outer membrane translocase in data for C. porcatum, M. contortus, and P. frontata, the Tom7 subunit for M. contortus and P. frontata, and the Tom22 subunit for M. contortus.
+We also detected a homolog of Imp1, the inner membrane peptidase used to process N-terminal MTS, for M. contortus.
 Once through the outer membrane, proteins destined for the mitochondrial matrix or inner membrane are processed separately by either the TIM23 or TIM22 translocase complexes, respectively.
-Subunits of the TIM23 complex were detected for all three species (Figure 3), consistent with the detection of proteins predicted to have MTS and to function in the matrix of hydrogenosomes (Supplementary Data 1).
+Subunits of the TIM23 complex were detected for all three species (fig. 3), consistent with the detection of proteins predicted to have MTS and to function in the matrix of hydrogenosomes (supplementary data 1, Supplementary Material online).
 We also detected both subunits (Mas1 and Mas2) of the MPP complex that is used to cleave mitochondrial MTS as they enter the mitochondrial matrix via TIM23 (Jensen and Dunn 2002), for all three ciliates.
-Tim22 is the only subunit of the TIM22 complex that has so far been detected in Tetrahymena thermophila (Smith, et al. 2007) and we detected a Tim22 homologue for C. porcatum, but not for M. contortus or P. frontata.
-Hydrophobic proteins are typically guided to the TIM22 complex by the Tiny Tim chaperones (Dolezal, et al. 2006) and we detected Tim10 for C. porcatum and P. frontata.
+Tim22 is the only subunit of the TIM22 complex that has so far been detected in Te. thermophila (Smith et al. 2007) and we detected a Tim22 homolog for C. porcatum, but not for M. contortus or P. frontata.
+Hydrophobic proteins are typically guided to the TIM22 complex by the Tiny Tim chaperones (Dolezal et al. 2006) and we detected Tim10 for C. porcatum and P. frontata.

-Origin of the ciliate multi-domain FeFe-hydrogenase
+Origin of the Ciliate Multidomain FeFe-Hydrogenase

-Previous phylogenetic analyses of eukaryotic FeFe-hydrogenases (Horner, et al. 2000; Davidson, et al. 2002; Embley, et al. 2003; Meyer 2007; Hug, et al. 2009; Greening, et al. 2016), have recovered most enzymes in a large cluster (called clade A in Hug, et al. (2009)) that also includes sequences from diverse bacteria.
-Some bacterial FeFe-hydrogenases are heteromeric complexes formed by two separately-encoded proteins, referred to as the large and small FeFe-hydrogenases subunits (Nicolet, et al. 1999).
-By contrast, all of the FeFe-hydrogenases in clade A have a different structure whereby the large and small subunits are encoded together as two sub-domains (together forming the H-cluster active site) of the same protein.
-In the present study, we included representative sequences from clade A and based our analysis (Figure 4a. and Supplementary Figure 3a.) upon the conserved H-cluster of FeFe-hydrogenase sequences.
+Previous phylogenetic analyses of eukaryotic FeFehydrogenases (Horner et al. 2000; Davidson et al. 2002; Embley et al. 2003; Meyer 2007; Hug et al. 2010; Greening et al. 2016) have recovered most enzymes in a large cluster (called clade A in Hug et al. [2010]) that also includes sequences from diverse bacteria.
+Some bacterial FeFe-hydrogenases are heteromeric complexes formed by two separately encoded proteins, referred to as the large and small FeFehydrogenase subunits (Nicolet et al. 1999).
+By contrast, all of the FeFe-hydrogenases in clade A have a different structure whereby the large and small subunits are encoded together as two subdomains (together forming the H-cluster active site) of the same protein.
+In the present study, we included representative sequences from clade A and based our analysis (fig. 4a and supplementary fig. 3a, Supplementary Material online) upon the conserved H-cluster of FeFe-hydrogenase sequences.

-The FeFe-hydrogenases of anaerobic ciliates formed a single strongly supported cluster separate from the other eukaryotes (Figure 4a).
-With the exception of T. finlayi, we identified multiple FeFe-hydrogenase paralogues for each ciliate, demonstrating that gene duplication is a feature of ciliate FeFe-hydrogenase evolution.
-Relationships between ciliate FeFe-hydrogenases are consistent with published ciliate relationships (Gao, et al. 2016) (Figure 1), in that the basal split is between Metopus/Nyctotherus on one side and Plagiopyla/Trimyema/Cyclidium on the other.
-This topology suggests that the sampled anaerobic ciliates, which are not monophyletic to the exclusion of ciliates with mitochondria (Embley, et al. 1995; Gao, et al. 2016) (Figure 1a.), inherited genes for FeFe-hydrogenase from a common ancestor shared with aerobic ciliates.
+The FeFe-hydrogenases of anaerobic ciliates formed a single strongly supported cluster separate from the other eukaryotes (fig. 4a).
+With the exception of T. finlayi, we identified multiple FeFe-hydrogenase paralogs for each ciliate, demonstrating that gene duplication is a feature of ciliate FeFe-hydrogenase evolution.
+Relationships between ciliate FeFe-hydrogenases are consistent with published ciliate relationships (Gao et al. 2016) (fig. 1), in that the basal split is between Metopus/Nyctotherus on one side and Plagiopyla/Trimyema/Cyclidium on the other.
+This topology suggests that the sampled anaerobic ciliates, which are not monophyletic to the exclusion of ciliates with mitochondria (Embley et al. 1995;

+Gao et al. 2016) (fig. 1a), inherited genes for FeFe-hydrogenase from a common ancestor shared with aerobic ciliates.